 How to test blood pH level

 - Saliva pH test: It is one of the fastest and simplest tests for measuring blood pH level.
 However, it is not the most accurate.
 Before taking the test, you should wait at least two hours after eating.
 Depending on the food you eat, it can increase or decrease your blood pH level.
 You should also do more than one test per day to get a better idea of where your blood pH is at.
 To do the saliva pH test, go buy the pH paper test strip at your local drug stores and health food stores and follow the directions on the package.
-You can also buy it online.
+You can also .

 - Blood pH test: This test is not as convenient as the saliva and urine pH test, but it is usually more accurate.
 To do the blood pH test, you will need to visit your doctor and get your blood drawn.